Tatjana Piotrowski: Early life and education

-Tatjana Piotrowski grew up in Herrenberg, Germany, which is near the Black Forest.
+Tatjana Piotrowski grew up in Herrenberg, Germany which is near the Black Forest.
 She credits her upbringing near the forest for her interest in life sciences, and knew from the time she was in high school that she wanted to study zoology or animal behavior.
 She lived for a year in San Francisco as an au pair, where she simultaneously enrolled at the University of San Francisco to take classes in biology and geology.

 She attended the University of Tübingen, where she graduated with a bachelor's degree in biology and a master's degree in zoology.
-Her master's thesis research on the evolution of and anatomy of nervous systems in fish, using the zebrafish as a model organism, was conducted at the University of California, San Diego.
+Her master's thesis research on the evolution and anatomy of nervous systems in fish, using the zebrafish as a model organism, was conducted at the University of California, San Diego.
 After completing her PhD at Max Planck Institute for Developmental Biology in Christiane Nüsslein-Volhard's laboratory, she returned to the US for a research fellowship at the National Institutes of Health's Laboratory of Molecular Genetics in Maryland.